wilson428/node-lessify/README.md

 [![Dependency Status](https://david-dm.org/wilson428/node-lessify.svg)](https://david-dm.org/wilson428/node-lessify)
 [![devDependencies](https://david-dm.org/wilson428/node-lessify/dev-status.svg)](https://david-dm.org/wilson428/node-lessify#info=devDependencies)

 LESS 2.0 precompiler and CSS plugin for Browserify.
 Inspired by [node-underscorify](https://github.com/maxparm/node-underscorify).
+Originally developed for TIME Magazine's [interactive deployment framework](https://github.com/TimeMagazine/time-interactive).

 When bundling an app using [Browserify](http://browserify.org/), it's often convenient to be able to include your CSS as a script that appends the style declarations to the head.
 This is particularly relevant for self-assembling apps that attach themselves to a page but otherwise have reserved real-estate on the DOM.